joshgreenwell/zoid-lesson/src/tutorial3/README.md

 ### Step 1:

-Props are added as the first parameter of the `render` function.<br/>
+Props are added as the first parameter by the first call to the<br />
+returned zoid component object of the `Component(props).render`function.<br/>
 We won't use props validation in this portion until `step 4`.

 In `parent.js` we have an options object that is being passed<br />